What Do You Do After An Auto Accident?

-When you are injured in a car or truck accident, the steps you take immediately after the accident will have a significant impact on your ability to file a claim and what amounts you may be able to recover.
+When you are injured in a car or trucking accident, the steps you take immediately after the accident will have a significant impact on your ability to file a claim and what amounts you may be able to recover.
 Mistakes can be critical – especially when insurance companies are often looking for ways to deny your claim or minimize the value of your settlement.
 With an attorney at your side, you can avoid these costly mistakes and protect your right to compensation.

 Step 1: Call 911